hanami/controller/README.md

 action.call({}) # => [200, {}, [""]]
 ```

-It has private accessors to explicitly set status, headers and body:
+It has private accessors to explicitly set status, headers, and body:

 ```ruby
 class Show